OAuth: oAuth and XACML

-XACML provides more fine-grained access control than OAuth does.
-OAuth is limited in granularity to the coarse functionality (the scopes) exposed by the target service.
-As a result, it often makes sense to combine OAuth and XACML together where OAuth will provide the delegated access use case and consent management and XACML will provide the authorization policies that work on the applications, processes, and data.
+XACML provides more fine-grained access control than oAuth does. oAuth is limited in granularity to the coarse functionality (the scopes) exposed by the target service.
+As a result, it often makes sense to combine oAuth and XACML together where oAuth will provide the delegated access use case and consent management and XACML will provide the authorization policies that work on the applications, processes, and data.

-Lastly, XACML can work transparently across multiple stacks (APIs, web SSO, ESBs, home-grown apps, databases...).
-OAuth focuses exclusively on HTTP-based apps.
+Lastly, XACML can work transparently across multiple stacks (APIs, web SSO, ESBs, home-grown apps, databases...). oAuth focuses exclusively on HTTP-based apps.

-Controversy
+Criticisms and resignations

-Eran Hammer resigned from his role of lead author for the OAuth 2.0 project, withdrew from the IETF working group, and removed his name from the specification in July 2012.
+Eran Hammer resigned from his role of lead author for the oAuth 2.0 project, withdrew from the IETF working group, and removed his name from the specification in July 2012.
 Hammer cited a conflict between web and enterprise cultures as his reason for leaving, noting that IETF is a community that is "all about enterprise use cases" and "not capable of simple".
 "What is now offered is a blueprint for an authorization protocol", he noted, "that is the enterprise way", providing a "whole new frontier to sell consulting services and integration solutions".
-In comparing OAuth 2.0 with OAuth 1.0, Hammer points out that it has become "more complex, less interoperable, less useful, more incomplete, and most importantly, less secure".
+In comparing oAuth 2.0 with oAuth 1.0, Hammer points out that it has become "more complex, less interoperable, less useful, more incomplete, and most importantly, less secure".
 He explains how architectural changes for 2.0 unbound tokens from clients, removed all signatures and cryptography at a protocol level and added expiring tokens (because tokens could not be revoked) while complicating the processing of authorization.
 Numerous items were left unspecified or unlimited in the specification because "as has been the nature of this working group, no issue is too small to get stuck on or leave open for each implementation to decide."

 David Recordon later also removed his name from the specifications for unspecified reasons.
 Dick Hardt took over the editor role, and the framework was published in October 2012.

-David Harris, author of the email client Pegasus Mail, has criticised OAuth 2.0 as "an absolute dog's breakfast", requiring developers to write custom modules specific to each service (Gmail, Microsoft Mail services, etc.), and to register specifically with them.
+David Harris, author of the email client Pegasus Mail, has criticised oAuth 2.0 as "an absolute dog's breakfast", requiring developers to write custom modules specific to each service (Gmail, Microsoft Mail services, etc.), and to register specifically with them.